How to document an extension¶

-When redirected here, Migrate Documentation might be the place to check out for information about how to migrate existing documentation.
+When redirected here, Register for docs.typo3.org might be the place to check out for information about how to migrate existing documentation.

 If you want to start new extension documentation, there are 2 ways to start:

 - Start extension documentation from the example manual

 This chapter assumes that you create, maintain and render the documentation for your extension using local editing and rendering with Docker.
 It requires Docker for running the rendering toolchain locally on your computer to check if the documentation is rendered correctly.

 This will render the documentation as draft (which is not indexed by search engines).